 Minimum 18 years of age and high school completion or its equivalent.
 It is highly recommended that students are up-to-date on all immunizations.
 Please consult your physician.

 Program registration fees for the clinical massage therapy program include one attempt at the MBLEx exam.
 The cost of exam re-takes and subsequent proctoring fees are not included and are subject to change.

 This is a college-level, accelerated program.
 There will be extensive reading to be completed outside of class.
 Full preparation before class and active participation in all class activities is a requirement.
 Attendance, punctuality, and professionalism are also graded components of class.

-Classes will be divided into 3 – 5 hour “blocks” with short breaks usually offered midway through the block, and a one-hour meal break between blocks.
+Classes will be divided into 3 – 5 hour “blocks” with short breaks usually offered midway through the block, and a 30-minute to one-hour meal break between blocks.
 The following list of courses is not all-inclusive: